Color-Of-Code/website/content/pages/os/linux/ubuntu_remote_upgrade.md

 Running a remote release upgrade can be dangerous, VPN, SSH can be updated or break during the upgrade process and leave a not bootable system as a result...
 This post shows how to mitigate the risks.

+NOTE that this may also require to have alternative ports accessible (like port 1022) over the network, which might be blocked due to security policies applied at the network level.

 ## Proxy settings